pianokidd03/word-type-identifier/README.md

 # Word Type Identifier

-Given one word the program will comb through a massive library of well over 100,000 words and return whether the word is a noun, verb, adverb or adjective.
+Given one word this program will comb through a massive library of well over 100,000 words and return whether the word is a noun, verb, adverb or adjective.

 The program's license permits you to use this for your own projects, so please feel free to take this program and do what you want with it.